erpatton/San-Diego-Small-Businesses/README.md

 	https://www.labormarketinfo.edd.ca.gov/LMID/Size_of_Business_Data.html

 	2.)
 The base raw data used in the analsys, raw_data.csv.
-	After manuall manipulation, the EDD excel spreasheets were imported into R and merged.
+	After manual manipulation, the EDD excel spreasheets were imported into R and merged.
 	From this data base, additional data cleansing was performed.

 	3.)
 An R Markdown file to walk through the data process.